 “Finally, I brought in Ben Edlund who created The Tick,” continues Levant, detailing his expert-led workaround.
 “He took a swing at it alongside Tim Flattery, an amazing concept artist who’s done everything from Thanos’ glove to Batmobiles.
 We came up with a contemporary latex suit that was kind of a cross between a concorde and a 69 Cadillac with rims and lights.
 We threw all this together and created the ultimate new hero,” he grins.
 “Then we realised he looks a lot like Iron Man…”

 Audiences didn’t seem to mind.
-Cut to 25 years later and fan-love for Turbo Man remains strong.
+Cut to over 25 years later and fan-love for Turbo Man remains strong.
 Funko even released their own take on Arnie’s super-suited alter-ego – further proof of Jingle All The Way’s unlikely cult-movie status.

 “My movies are there to make families laugh and have a good time and to let parents share in their children’s joy,” explains Levant.
 “What’s even more rewarding is the people who grew up with the film are introducing it to their children.
 People are rediscovering it and it has become, I’m not to say a classic, but I’ll say a holiday classic,” he smiles.
 “You get lucky sometimes and with Jingle we didn’t feel lucky when it came out but now we feel very fortunate and grateful.
 It warms my heart.”